WUSTL-CSE222-FS18/studio-01-studio1_cornell_/README.md

 ***Q1.1 Briefly describe your Mission:***

+A water bottle that tracks how much you drink in a day.
+To keep you hydrated.
+We want an LED on the bottle to indicate how much has been drank and when to drink more to avoid dehydration.

 ## Part 1.2: Finding a Designer/Customer (3 minutes)

 Find another group to work with.
 The other group should be students who neither of you have worked with before and far enough away that they didn't overhear any of your discussion of your Mission.
 One group will be "Designers" while another is "Customers".
 Then the groups will switch roles (so each will be a Designer while the other is a Customer).
 Pick which group is "Designing" first.